 What I believe

-I believe that the Arts have the power to affect social change.
+I believe that the arts have an integral role in our communities, having the power to affect social change and build bridges.

 I believe that local businesses create meaningful employment and community engagement.

-But the proliferation, and convenience, of shopping online with multinational brands is having a negative impact on our communities and local businesses.
-That’s the reason I run a few select ads on the site.
+But the proliferation, and convenience, of shopping online with multinational brands has a negative impact on our communities and local businesses.
+That’s the reason I run a few select ads on this website.
 These ads do not cover operating expenses, but they certainly help.

-Thanks to everyone who has submitted reviews, blog posts and Facebook comments.
-You continue to make Stratford Festival Reviews a great place to spend some time.
+Thanks to everyone who has submitted reviews, blog posts and Facebook comments to this website.
+With over 1.5 million page views, you continue to make Stratford Festival Reviews a great place to spend some time.